EVPN-VXLAN Configuration

 Step 10 Repeat steps 8 and 9 to remove reconciled NTP configuration for all switches.

-Step 11 In the menu bar at the top right of the AFC display, click the CLI Commands icon and select Show Commands.
+Step 11 In the menu bar at the top right of the Fabric Composer display, click the CLI Commands icon and select Show Commands.

 Step 12 On the CLI Command Processor page, enter the following values, then click RUN.